fluenc-lang/fluenc/README.md

 # FluenC

 FluenC is a C-inspired, functional-first language, with a focus on simplicity.

+It's hard to know where to start explaining what FluenC is, and how it works, since the language uses many unique features that works in symbiosis to produce the end result: A language as easy as JavaScript, and as performant as C.

+For now, let's start with with some code!

 ## Hello world in FluenC